jacobpalm/costa/develop/index.md

 ## Files and Paths

-The Costa UI library, while focused on user interfaces, provides a few helper functions commonly used in programs.
+The Costa UI Library, while focused on user interfaces, provides a few helper functions commonly used in programs.

 The `Get_AppPath$` FUNCTION returns the path to the current program.
 This path is retrieved from DOS, and will always point to the location where the EXE file is stored, including a trailing backslash.
 This is useful if you want to open a file relative to the path of your program: